Tokyo Paralympics: Bhagat-Kohli pair enters semifinals; Suhas, Tarun, Manoj too qualify | Sports-Games

 In SL3 class, Manoj secured a 21-16 21-9 victory over Ukraine's Oleksandr Chyrkov to make it to the knockout stage after finishing at the second spot in group A behind world no.1 Bhagat.

-The 31-year-old, who had contracted polio at one, suffered a loss to Bhagat in his opening match.
+The 31-year-old, who had contracted polio at one, had lost to Bhagat in his opening match.

+In the semifinals, Manoj will face Great Britain's Daniel Bethell, while Bhagat will take on Japan's Daisuke Fujihara on Saturday.

+In SH6 class, Krishna Nagar seeded second, prevailed 21-17 21-14 over Brazil's Vitor Goncalves Tavares in 27 minutes for his second win in as many matches to top group B.

+Krishna, who qualified for the semifinals, will meet Great Britain's Krysten Coombs in the knockout stage.
+Young Kohli, however, signed off her women's singles SU5 campaign with an 11-21 15-21 loss against Japan's Kaede Kameyama in the quarterfinals.

-Earlier, Palak, 19, and Parul Parmar, 48, suffered their second successive loss in women's doubles SL3-SU5 group A, going down 12-21 20-22 to French pair of Lenaig Morin and Faustine Noel.
+Earlier, Kohli, 19, and Parul Parmar, 48, suffered their second successive loss in women's doubles SL3-SU5 group A, going down 12-21 20-22 to the French pair of Lenaig Morin and Faustine Noel.

-While Suhas hardly broke any sweat during his contest, Tarun had to toil hard to edge out Hwan, who recovered from an opening game reversal to grab the second game.
+In SL classification, persons with standing/lower limb impairment/severe are allowed to compete, while SU refers to athletes with upper limb impairment.

+After his mixed doubles win, Bhagat said: ''This was a difficult game and I am happy to be on the winning side, Palak and I were focused and managed to execute our plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)